Frequently Asked Questions

 Q:- Do you have a shop in New Zealand and can I buy in Hong Kong?

 A:- We have an online e-commerce website and products can be purchased from organic shops in Auckland We do ship overseas and can accommodate any overseas order subject to shipping.
 Because overseas orders don’t have our GST applied (Goods and Services Tax), the 15% reduction often covers the cost of shipping depending on destination.

 _________________Q:- Hello I was reading your brochure on Environmental Air Solutions and it says floor area 1m2 -8m2 recommended size is 100g.
-So, for a cupboard where I continually can smell damp, but there is no leak or anything (just typical west Auckland wetness), would it work with a 50g pot?
+So, for a cupboard where I continually can smell damp, but there is no leak or anything (just typical west Auckland wetness), would it work?

-A:- A 50gm pot will suit a cupboard perfectly.
-As an indicator, a 100gm pot suits a typical sized bathroom, a 230gm pot suits a bedroom.
+A:- A 1000gm pot will suit a cupboard perfectly.
+As an indicator, a 100gm pot suits a typical sized cupboard up to a bathroom, a 230gm pot suits a bedroom.